cpholguera/owasp-mstg/Document/0x06h-Testing-Platform-Interaction.md

 ##### Testing JavaScript Configuration

+First of all, rememeber that JavaScript cannot be disabled for `UIWebVIews`.

-As a best practice, JavaScript should be disabled in a `WKWebView` unless it is explicitly required.
+For `WKWebView`s, as a best practice, JavaScript should be disabled unless it is explicitly required.
 To verify that JavaScript was properly disabled search the project for usages of `WKPreferences` and ensure that the [`javaScriptEnabled`](https://developer.apple.com/documentation/webkit/wkpreferences/1536203-javascriptenabled) property is set to `false`:

 ```swift
 let webPreferences = WKPreferences()